 CMC Markets clients’ can choose from a CFD Trading or Corporate Account.
-Market access is similar between the two account types, although a Corporate Account is not able to trade Cryptocurrencies.
+Market access is similar between the two account types, although a Corporate Account is not able to trade cryptocurrencies.

 Regardless of whether a client is signed up to a CFD Trading or Corporate Account, CMC Markets spreads on forex are as low as 0.7 pips for major currency pairs.
-For forex trading, commission is built into the spreads, while Shares carry a minimum $7 commission fee.
+For forex trading, commission is built into the spreads while shares carry a minimum $7 commission fee.

-Swissquote offers forex and CFD trading on MetaTrader 4, MetaTrader 5, and Swissquote’s proprietary platform, Advanced Trader.
+Swissquote offers forex and CFD derivatives trading on MetaTrader 4, MetaTrader 5, and Swissquote’s proprietary platform, Advanced Trader.
 Advanced Trader is offered as a WebTrader or mobile platform.
 No download is required to use the WebTrader software, with mobile apps being compatible with iOS and Android devices.
 The platform provides various charting tools, automatic pattern detection and real-time news sourced from Bloomberg.
-As well as standard order types, Advanced Trader offers sophisticated order types such as Order Cancels Other (OCO), If Done, and If Done/OCO.
+As well as standard order types, the platform offers sophisticated order types such as Order Cancels Other (OCO), If Done, and If Done/OCO.

-To supplement MetaTrader platforms, CMC Markets offers a free Master Edition functionalities with an additional 12 trading tools and 15 indicators.
+To supplement MetaTrader platforms, CMC Markets offers free Master Edition functionalities with an additional 12 trading tools and 15 indicators.
 To assist with Expert Advisors and sophisticated trading strategies, the MetaTrader Master Edition provides a Correlation Matrix, Sentiment Trader, Tick Chart Trader, among other tools.
 Further indicators include a Candle Countdown, Renko Bar, High-Low, Keltner, and Magnifier Indicators, among others.

 Swissquote offers a product range covering many assets.
-As well as Forex and CFDs, investors can diversify portfolios by trading ETFs, Indices, Bonds, Options, Futures, Stocks and Crypto.
+As well as forex and CFDs, investors can diversify portfolios by trading ETFs, indices, bonds, options, futures, stocks and crypto.
 Over 78 foreign exchange products are available.
 Although sufficient for many forex traders, competitors such as Saxo Markets offer far greater market access for currency trading.

-Although Cryptocurrency CFDs are available at CMC Markets, they cannot be traded with leverage.
+Although cryptocurrency CFDs are available at CMC Markets, they cannot be traded with leverage.
 In total, five cryptocurrencies are offered: